Is It the Flu or COVID-19?

 If you’re in the Clarkston, Michigan, area, you can turn to Springfield Urgent Care for both flu and coronavirus testing.
 We have urgent care clinics in Clarkston and Highland, and we’re open daily from 9 a.m. to 9 p.m.
-We also offer convenient telemedicine services that will allow you to discuss your symptoms with a certified medical practitioner via your video-enabled smartphone or mobile device.

 In the meantime, here are a few of the similarities and differences between the flu and COVID-19:

 Both viruses are spread mostly through person-to-person interaction when an infected person coughs, sneezes, or talks in close proximity (within about 6 feet) of another person.
 Touching virus-contaminated surfaces and then touching the eyes, nose, or mouth may also lead to infection.
 Some of the symptoms that characterize both illnesses include:

 - Body aches and fatigue